adjust/dev-docs/docs/react-native/reference/AdjustConfig/index.md

    - Yes
 * - `environment`
    - Enum<String>
-   - The current environment your app.
-We use this environment to tell the difference between live traffic and test traffic.
-Ensure that you keep this value meaningful at all times.
-This is especially important if you are tracking revenue.
+   - The environment your app is running in
    - Yes

 :::